 - The EUPL is widely used by Italian institutions (i.e. Istat) and regions, by administrations in France, Germany, Belgium, etc.

-The publication of the new EUPL v1.2 (May 2017) is expected to reinforce the use of the EUPL.
+The publication of the new EUPL v1.2 (May 2017) has reinforced the use of the EUPL.

 The Joinup team welcomes new information and questions related to the use of the EUPL, which can be submitted HERE.